Author Junot Diaz withdraws from festival amid allegations

-SYDNEY (AP) — Pulitzer Prize-winning author Junot Diaz has withdrawn from a writers’ festival in Australia after fellow writers accused him of past sexual misconduct and misogyny.
+SYDNEY (AP) — Author Junot Diaz has withdrawn from a writers’ festival in Australia after fellow writers accused him of past sexual misconduct and misogyny, organizers said Saturday, adding that a moment of reckoning had arrived for the Pulitzer Prize winner.

-Diaz was confronted Friday in a Q&A session at the Sydney Writers’ Festival by author Zinzi Clemmons, who asked Diaz why he put her in vulnerable position when she was a student six years ago.
-She later tweeted Diaz had forcibly cornered and kissed her.
+Diaz was confronted Friday in a Q&A session at the Sydney Writers’ Festival by author Zinzi Clemmons.
+She asked Diaz about his recent New Yorker essay detailing his sexual assault as an 8-year-old boy and then asked him why he had put her in a vulnerable position when she was a student six years ago.

+Clemmons, who penned coming-of-age novel “What We Lose,” later tweeted that when she was a 26-year-old graduate student, Diaz cornered her and forcibly kissed her after she invited him to speak at a workshop.

 Subsequently, writers Carmen Maria Machado and Monica Byrne tweeted they had also been subjected to inappropriate and aggressive behavior from Diaz.